rusticstuff/simdutf8/README.md

 Put `simdutf8 = "0.0.1"` in your Cargo.toml file and use `simdutf8::basic::from_utf8` as a drop-in replacement for
 `std::str::from_utf8()`.
 If you need the extended information on validation failures use `simdutf8::compat::from_utf8` instead.

-## Features
-* Written in pure Rust
-* Up to twenty times faster than the std library on non-ASCII, up to twice as fast on ASCII
-* Up to 28 % faster on non-ASCII input compared to the original simdjson implementation
-* Supports AVX2 and SIMD implementations on x86 and x86-64, ARMv7 and ARMv8 neon support is planned
-* Selects the fastest implementation at runtime based on CPU support
-* No dependencies
-* No-std support
-* `basic` API for the fastest validation, optimized for valid UTF-8
-* `compat` API as a plug-in replacement for `std::str::from_utf8()`
-* Falls back to the excellent std implementation if SIMD extensions are not supported

 ## APIs